-The Arctic regions are experiencing unprecedented changes of climate (IPCC, 2014).
-Mountainous areas of the Arctic are the remotest, less studied but provide the largest share of Arctic runoff (Hinzman et al., 2005; Viviroli et al., 2011).
-Recent studies have shown that due to climate warming Arctic runoff is changing too (Makarieva et al. 2019a; Rawlins et al., 2010; Stuefer et al., 2017; Tananaev et al., 2016) but the mechanisms behind observed changes are not fully understood.
+The Arctic regions are experiencing unprecedented changes in climate (IPCC, 2014).
+Mountainous areas of the Arctic are the remotest and least studied but provide the largest share of Arctic runoff (Hinzman et al., 2005; Viviroli et al., 2011).
+Recent studies have shown that due to climate warming, Arctic runoff is changing too (Makarieva et al. 2019a; Rawlins et al., 2010; Stuefer et al., 2017; Tananaev et al., 2016) but the mechanisms behind these observed changes are not fully understood due to a lack of data.